mmatteo/legend-analysis-tutorials/tier-data/01-plotting/README.md

 ## Raw Waveform

-For the moment we can work just in the console, you can use: `ipython` to start an ipython instance.
+For the moment we can work using the console, you can use: `ipython` to start an ipython instance.
 This has the same functionality as a jupyter notebook where we can enter a block of code and then run using shift + enter.
 This can be exited using `exit()`.